Faster Randomized Methods for Orthogonality Constrained Problems: Sketched Iterative FDA

 The following theorem provides a bound on the condition number of the Riemannian Hessian at the optimum based on how well the preconditioner approximates a specific matrix ($\ldaB$).
 This theorem provides a general guideline in designing a Riemannian preconditioner via the Riemannian metric, and in particular motivates our proposed approach detailed in Subsection \ref{subsec:Randomized-LDA}.
 The proof uses the same arguments as the proof of Theorem \ref{thm:CCAHessiantheorem}, though they are simplified considerably since only a single generalized Stiefel manifold is considered.
-In order to streamline this paper, we delegate the proof to Appendix \ref{subsec:proofLDAHessian}. \begin{thm} Consider using Riemannian optimization to minimize $\flda$ subject to $\mat W\in\Stiefellda$, where we use the Riemannian metric defined by $\matM\in\R^{d\times d}$, which is a given preconditioner matrix.
-Assume that $\rho_{1}>\rho_{2}>...>\rho_{p+1}\geq0$ and that $\ldaB$ is a SPD matrix.
+The proof appears in Appendix \ref{subsec:proofLDAHessiantheorem}. \begin{theorem} Consider using Riemannian optimization to minimize $\flda$ subject to $\mat W\in\Stiefellda$, where we use the Riemannian metric defined by $\matM_{\matW}\in\R^{d\times d}$, which is a given preconditioning scheme.
+Assume that $\rho_{1}>\rho_{2}>...>\rho_{p+1}\geq0$ and that $\ldaB$ is an SPD matrix.
 Let $\matW^{\star}$ denote the global minimizer of $\flda$ subject to $\matW\in\Stiefellda$.
 Then,

 where